pushtechnology/diffusion-benchmark-suite/README.md

 to JUnit test suites) with before/after tasks run before/after every benchmark.
 Target names which start with *perfTest* are assumed benchmarks.

 We'll work through the options by example.
-First, open a terminal and change to the `benchamrk-server` directory.
+First, open a terminal and change to the `benchmark-server` directory.

 ####Run the throughput suite against localhost